yousefelassal/quote-cron/README.md

 > Excellence is to do a common thing in an uncommon way.

 > That old law about 'an eye for an eye' leaves everybody blind.
 The time is always right to do the right thing.

+> All human wisdom is summed up in two words; wait and hope.